EIKEN Levels without a Speaking Test

 One day, Takashi’s parents took him to an English elementary school.

-Thank you to everyone that has visited for help with your tests.
+Thank you to everyone that has visited and helped improve this page.

 If you like the work we do, share our page and show us where you shared it for a chance to get a free pronunciation check.